Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 You must have

-mounted on its own file system with user and group quotas enabled to do this section.
+/homemounted on its own file system with user and group quotas enabled to do this section.
 You did that in Assignment #10.Refer to Red Hat Quotas

-Install the quota
+Install the quota package.

 Take your CentOS VM into single user mode.
 (See CST8207 Booting and GRUB.)

-Make sure your /home
+Make sure your /home file system is mounted with quotas enabled.

-file system is mounted with quotas enabled.
 (You added quota options in Assignment #10.)

-command with options appropriate to initialize the group quota file and user quota file for the /home
+group quota file and user quota file for the /home filesystem.

-and ensure you see no quotas.quota: Can't open quotafile /home/aquota.user: Permission denied
+quota command as User 100 and ensure you see no quotas.quota: Can't open quotafile /home/aquota.user: Permission denied

-, set the following (unrealistic) test quota values:
+then you forgot to turn quotas on.For User 100, set the following (unrealistic) test quota values:

-file system quota report for all users and verify that User 100
+500)700)56Generate an overall /home file system quota report for all users

 in your sysadmin base directory.Change the ownership and group of this quota report file to yourself and your group.
 (Always change files stored in your own account to your own sysadmin userid.)

-gain root privileges and you need su
+sudo gain root privileges and you need su with

-home directory:
+directory:

 Exceed the soft block limit by creating a 600KB file with this command: